Harshithajoshi43/VSD-Internship/README.md

 The R-type instruction format in RISC-V is designed to perform register-to-register operations.
 Each field has a specific role, contributing to the functionality and flexibility of the instruction.
 Here's a detailed breakdown of each field:

-  **- Opcode (7 bits)**
+ - Opcode (7 bits)

       Identifies the broad category of the instruction (e.g., arithmetic, logical, shift).
 The opcode determines the type of operation and the instruction format (e.g., R- type, I-type, S-type).

       Placement: Bits [6:0].

       Examples: 0110011: R-type operations (add, sub, and, or, etc.).

   - rd (Destination Register, 5 bits)

       Specify the register where the result of the operation will be stored.

       Placement: Bits [11:7].